Congratulations to the national winners of the 2023 Awards! View your results.

 Can international students apply?

-Beginning September 1, 2020, only students residing in the United States, U.S. territories or military bases, or Canada may enter the Awards.
+Only teens residing in the United States, U.S. territories or military bases, or Canada may enter the Awards.

-Boarding Schools: Students attending a boarding school located in the United States, U.S. territories or military bases, or Canada will be automatically assigned to a regional program based on the location of their school.
+Boarding Schools: Teens attending a boarding school located in the United States, U.S. territories or military bases, or Canada will be automatically assigned to a regional program based on the location of their school.

 My school isn’t on the list.
 What do I do?